SerenaHuang19/J2019_text_analysis/README.md

 # J2019 Text Analysis

 Some interesting insights and visualizations from four months' of writing.
+Inspired by simple curiosity about my writing habits.

 Includes:
 * a month by month graph of how many words written per day